muhammedenesbalci/Cpp/7.PointersAndReferences/README.md

 - The array and pointers are derived data types that have lots of differences and similarities.
 In some cases, we can even use pointers in place of an array, and arrays automatically get converted to pointers when passed to a function.
 So, it is necessary to know about the differences between arrays and pointers to properly utilize them in our program.
 - What is an Array?
     - an array is a data structure that represents a collection of elements of the same type stored in contiguous memory locations.
 It provides a way to store and access multiple values of the same data type using a single variable name.
-    - t stores a homogeneous collection of data.
+    - it stores a homogeneous collection of data.
     - Its size can be decided by the programmer.
     - It provides random access.
 - The array is one of the most used data types in many programming languages due to its simplicity and capability.